patternfly-kotlin/mvp/README.md

 }
 ```

-Place requests are handled by a place manager.
+Place requests are handled by the place manager.
 There should be only one place manager per application.
 It is created by specifying a default place, and a function which is used if no presenter could be found for the requested place:

 ```kotlin
 val placeManager = PlaceManager(placeRequest("apple")) {